mmezirard/mmezirard.github.io/content/htb-write-ups/boxes/monitorstwo/index.md

 ### Stabilizing the shell

-I'll use this one-liner to stabilize a bit the shell:
+I'll use this one-liner to stabilize a bit the shell by spawning a tty:

 ```sh
 script "/dev/null" -qc "/bin/bash"